The founder of Wyssen Avalanche Control AG

 Sam worked as a mechanical engineer in the family company Wyssen Seilbahnen and gained several years of professional experience abroad.
 He was able to implement many exciting cable car projects, such as the world’s largest suspension bridge at the time,”Störebelt” in Denmark.
 This was a milestone for him personally but also for the company.
 He was also the project manager for individual small cable cars used to trigger avalanches.

-The projects for controlled avalanche release never left his mind.
+The project for controlled avalanche release never left his mind.
 Sam had found his calling: working to tame natural hazards.
 He invested a lot of time and energy in his avalanche blasting system.
 During the “avalanche winter” of 1999, he met, by chance, Hansueli Gubler, one of the most renowned avalanche researchers.
 He supported him in this undertaking.
 Together they spent hours developing, testing, and optimizing Sam’s concept for an avalanche tower.
 On many occasions they worked until after midnight and then were right back at it the next morning at 5 am.

 In 2009, 10 years after the first prototype, he founded Wyssen Avalanche Control AG.